Purdue-CS193/homework-0-austinRog/index.md

 # Austin Rogers's First CS193 Homework

+- Very Informative for Freshmen
+- Not a Hard Class
+- Only Once a Week

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown